fat1nad/Procedural-Animation-of-a-Fish/README.md

 [Fish model and texture by Alstra Infinite](https://alstrainfinite.itch.io/fish)

 ## Requirements
+I have tried to make this tutorial super approachable for those new to Unity.

+If you are not comfortable with programming, you will still be able to have a procedurally animated fish in the end since the code is pre-provided.
+However, the code is the main part of the procedural animation so I will be going through it in detail.
+___

 Most versions of Unity and Blender should work I believe.
 However, for the extra bit on Unity's own Animation Rigging package you will need Unity 2020.2 or above.
 Either way, LTS versions are recommended.

 Just to put it out there, I will be using Unity Hub to open this project.